Nblh Price Hits $0.0000 on Top Exchanges (NBLH)

-Nblh (NBLH) traded flat against the dollar during the 24-hour period ending at 12:00 PM ET on August 30th.
-In the last week, Nblh has traded flat against the dollar.
-One Nblh token can now be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
-Nblh has a market cap of $1,439.66 and approximately $13,873.64 worth of Nblh was traded on exchanges in the last day.
+Nblh (NBLH) traded flat against the U.S. dollar during the 1-day period ending at 19:00 PM E.T. on September 3rd.
+One Nblh token can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+During the last week, Nblh has traded flat against the U.S. dollar.
+Nblh has a total market cap of $1,439.66 and approximately $13,873.64 worth of Nblh was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.